Senior Lecturer

 How the US right-to-life movement is influencing the abortion debate in Australia, The Conversation, August 2019

-US States pushing for Roe v.
-Wade test case in Supreme Court, Lowy Institute, July 2019
+US states pushing for Roe v Wade test case in Supreme Court, The Interpreter, July 2019